jason-napolitano/ContainerFactory/README.md

 #### Accessing the container:
 Accessing the current container instance can be done by calling `instance()`.
 This function takes no arguments.
-The `instance()` function allows us to interact with the container at any time.
+The `instance()` helper allows us to interact with the container at any time.

 For example - let's say we are creating a micro-framework.
 We might want to implement a